juanlucode/irregular_verbs/README.md

 $ mvn clean javafx:run

-*create a jar with dependencies in lib folder* (requires that javafx modules are availables)
+*create a jar with dependencies in lib folder* (requires that javafx modules are availables) --> NO RECOMMENDED
 =============================================
 First, we need change the setting of maven-assembly-plugin at iverbs-desktop/pom.xml, property <descriptor>src/main/assembly/assembly_jar.xml</descriptor>